Warren Peyton

 Warren Peyton (born 13 December 1979) is an English footballer who played in the Football League for Rochdale and Bury.

+Career

 Peyton signed for Conference club Leigh RMI on a two-year deal in July 2003.
 He made his debut in the opening game of the 2003–04 season and played the full 90 minutes as RMI beat Dagenham & Redbridge 2–1 at Hilton Park.
 On 29 November, he scored his first goal for Leigh in the 2−2 draw with Forest Green Rovers at The Lawn Ground.

 Peyton made his debut at Altrincham on 12 November 2005, against Exeter City.
 Peyton is chiefly a left-side midfielder, although he can also play at left-back.